-Equity beta is a measure of the sensitivity of a stock's return to market-wide risks, captured by returns on a broad market portfolio of equities.
-By definition, the market index has an equity beta of 1.
+Equity beta is a measure of the sensitivity of a stock's return to 'systematic', or market-wide risks, measured relative to the aggregate systematic risk exposure of the market portfolio of equities.
+By definition, the market portfolio has an equity beta of 1.
 Individual stocks with an equity beta less than 1 are less sensitive to the market and investors require lower returns on such stocks than on the overall market (i.e. the overall cost of equity is less than the TMR).
 The converse is true for stocks with equity beta above 1.